Take your studies to London

 Please note all students are subject to the eligibility requirements the College sets forth for students wishing to study abroad/off-campus for a semester.
 You can find information about eligibility here.

-Once a student is offered placement on a program they will be required to confirm their commitment to the program by submitting a $500 non-refundable deposit.
-Further instructions on this step are provided by the Office of International & Off-Campus Education at the appropriate time.
+Once a student is offered placement on a program they will be required to confirm their commitment to the program within two weeks by submitting a $500 NON-REFUNDABLE deposit.
+Payment instructions can be found in the student's study abroad application portal.